Taskmaster The Podcast *Best of TM NZ S2 Part 2*

 And she says, oh, it's covered in cream and the bride's lactose intolerant, so that's not very appropriate.

-he does it when she leaves, leading to one of my favourite moments in the studio just david talking about how thick paul's dick is
+he does it when she leaves, leading to one of my favorite moments in the studio just David talking about how thick Paul's dick is

 you got a thick dick bro